bartczernicki/RiskAnalysisWithGenerativeAIReasoning/README.md

   * 2023:  https://www.sec.gov/Archives/edgar/data/789019/000095017023035122/msft-20230630.htm#item_1a_risk_factors
   * 2024:  https://www.sec.gov/Archives/edgar/data/789019/000095017024087843/msft-20240630.htm#item_1a_risk_factors

-The image below illustrates how each Risk Factor section in the SEC 10-K documents is compared, analyzed by Generative AI and then finally the table differences persisted.
+The image below illustrates how each Risk Factor section in the SEC 10-K documents is compared, analyzed by Generative AI and then finally the table differences materialized in Markdown format.
 ![Risk Analysis Risk Factors](https://raw.githubusercontent.com/bartczernicki/RiskAnalysisWithOpenAIReasoning/refs/heads/master/RiskAnalysisWithOpenAIReasoning/Images/RiskAnalysisWithOpenAIReasoning-RiskFactorSectionExample.png)

 Each 10-K Risk Factor section is then consolidated into a single analysis that only surfaces the sufficiently important risks into a single file.
 Examples of the consolidated risk analysis are shown below.